1. What to do in guarantee case?

 The AVO Mk2, Mk3, Mk4 are very nice for small tubes like 12AT7 etc, but not suited for triodes with low plate impedance and high plate current.
 AVO admits this when you look in their data tables for the 6080 tube.
 Also you will not find the 300B in most of their data books.
 That should tell enough.
 You can work around this, when you have a pair of new EML 300B (or 300B.mesh).
 The factory test values of our tubes are very accurate and guaranteed to reproduce within 5% on any good tester.
 With the AVO you need to set the plate voltage as on the EML tube box, and initially use -60V grid.
 Then change the grid voltage until you have plate current as indicated on the EML tube box.
 With this grid voltage you should measure the transconductance.
 The value should be close, to what you see on the EML box now.
 Leave the tester as is, and plug in the other EML tube.
 If both tubes show the correct transconductance this way, they are ok and your AVO also.
 Any differences are due to the AVO measuring with AC voltages instead of DC, and also many AVO need a new calibration, and by default are nor accurate on the 100mA setting, while using tubes of impedance below 1000 Ohms.
 This is a shortcoming of the AVO, which the factory has always tried to hide.
 Even the 2A3 measurement results, they publish faulty in the data book, so to hide this shortcoming.
 At jacmusic.com under tube testers, you will find a correction formula to use.
 Like this you can measure with the AVO the normal way, enter the result in this formula, and the result is the REAL plate current as it should have been.
 If you use the formula, results will be almost correct, but do mind the EML method id DC heated, so you need also test at a corrected grid voltage, of half the heater voltage.
 When also apply this correction, AVO results must be 100% correct.

 No, probably the tubes are fine!
-The problem is rather the Amplitrex software is not 100%.
+The problem is rather the Amplitrex software is below 100%.
 This is a long explanation, but interesting for users of AT1000.
-The hardware of the Amplitrex AT1000 is capable to to test Emission, and a lots more things.
-It seems made to my by a hardware designer, and not by a software specialist.
-Moreover, the they did not look into history, what already existed , and what state of the art historical tube testers can do.
+The hardware of the Amplitrex AT1000 seems made by a very good hardware designer, and not by a very good software designer.
+Moreover, they did not look into tube tester history, like what state of the art historical tube testers can do.
 What the AT1000 is doing, it measures plate current and then relates this to the average plate current of the data sheet.
 Even so making an error of half the heater voltage with Directly Heated tubes.
 So if the average plate current is 60mA by the data sheet, and a tube under test gives 50mA, this is 80% of Average plate current.
 Amplitrex says then EMISSION is 80%.
-Please excuse me, but this is real nonsense.
-Emission is not the same as plate current.
-High plate current is the result of strong emission.
-Not: High Emission is the result of strong plate current.
-From this alone, you can see it is not the same.
+Please excuse me, but this is wrong. e.
+For them, plate current is 80% of average, and they say then emission is 80%, they make it look as if only average tubes have 100% emission, which is plain nonsense.
+Even so, when plate current is 20% above average, the tube is said to have 120% emission, which is nonsense again.

-In historical datasheets, have for me more meaning than anything else.
-Here, Gm is always specified at 100% plate current.
-Not at a random plate current which results by coincidence from the fixed bias mode.
-For this reason, EML tubes are ifactory tested by setting the plate current exactly to the data sheet average value.
+In historical datasheet have more meaning to me, than what Amplitrex is doing.
+In data sheets, you will see that Gm is always specified at 100% plate current.
+Not at a random plate current which results by coincidence from the fixed bias mode with a random device under test.
+For this reason, EML tubes are factory tested by setting the plate current exactly to the data sheet average value.
 If you are confused now, it is the same confusion Amplitrex had.
 To get the idea what is the right thing to do, we stay with the numeric example we already used above.
 So suppose a tube has 60mA in the data sheet.
 Then you CAN test it in fixed grid voltage, but that will give any random plate current between 70% and 130% of average, for a 100% good tube.

 However in historical datasheets, Gm is always measured at the same plate current only.
 That is for good reason, as Gm changes along with the plate current.
 So it is only logical, at 80% plate current ( 50mA instead of 60mA) you likely find Gm probably at 80% too.
 So you are disappointed!